 NWNW Financial Report—Pinger

-No report
+No report given due to needed information that is still missing.

 FY21-22 Revised Budget—Sieber

 The previous budget with 5% cut has been restored, so 2021-2022 will be equal to 2020-2021 amount.
 The City has voted to provide an additional grant in order to fund the Small Grants program, this has been added in to the budget.
 Additional changes include moving health care cost of one employee to salary, “Wage adjustments” which will cover the transition to a new ED.
 The pay ahead items from the 2020-2021 budget were approved by the City and are shown in the middle column, these are removed from the final 2021-2022 budget.
 Other adjustments to basic expenses have been made to come more into line with a typical year budget rather than last years Covid operating expenses.